 He left Brooklyn many years ago but Brooklyn never left him.
-His childhood was a rich gumbo of passions: the Dodgers, radio, comic books, 78 rpm records, stickball, punchball, Barnaby & Mr. O’Malley, the Dodgers.
+His childhood was a rich gumbo of passions: the Dodgers, radio shows, comic books, 78 rpm records, stickball, punchball, movies, and of course the Dodgers.
 From these ingredients his life's main interests were formed: jazz, classical music, writing, and (still) baseball.
-Brooklyn also gave him Brooklyn Girl, who has been his best friend for nearly half a century.
+Brooklyn also gave him Brooklyn Girl, who has been his best friend for more than half a century.
 One lucky kid.

 Saturday, 3 December 2011

 Electricity in 1897